NEW JERSEY

 Community Choice in the Garden State came into being in 1999 as part of the electricity deregulation movement.
 It was followed by a more specific Government Energy Aggregation Act in 2003, but an opt-in requirement and cost cap stymied the growth of GEAs.
 Subsequent legislation removed these barriers and the first GEA programs launched in 2012.

-In 2023, New Jersey CCA communities are unable to compete with the Price To Compare (“PTC”) rates.
-The Board of Public Utilities requires CCA rates to be lower than the PTC rate, unless the CCA rate includes more than 24.5% of renewable energy source (a.k.a. the NJ minimum renewable energy requirement for 2022 and 2023).
+Despite the rise of interest in GEA programs in the past years, the New Jersey GEA market is currently facing major challenges.
+Current market specialists note that they are unable to compete with the Price to Compare (“PTC”) rates.
+The Board of Public Utilities (“BPU”) requires GEA rates be lower than the PTC rate, unless the GEA rate includes more than 24.5% of class I and II renewable energy sources (a.k.a. the New Jersey minimum renewable energy requirement for 2022 and 2023), as per N.J.A.C 14:4-6.9.
+While this requirement may be seen as protective of customers, New Jersey regulators have unfortunately established a formula to calculate the PTC that, currently, GEAs are unable to compete with.

 FAST FACTS